pinobatch/hello-world/Xubuntu_setup.md

     make install

 Build FCEUX (SDL) from source because the version in Git is newer than the one in Ubuntu's repository.
-On April 2018, the FCEUX team switched from SVN on SourceForge to Git on GitHub.
+In April 2018, the FCEUX team switched from SVN on SourceForge to Git on GitHub, and in October 2020, the team dropped SCons in favor of CMake.
 The following `git clone` command downloads 144 MiB as of second quarter 2020, so run it on an unmetered connection.

+    sudo apt install libminizip-dev
     cd ~/develop
     git clone https://github.com/TASVideos/fceux.git
     cd fceux
-    nice scons -j2
+    mkdir build
+    cd build
+    cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local -DCMAKE_BUILD_TYPE=Release ..
+    make -kj4
-    scons --prefix=$HOME/.local install
+    make install

 Build MEKA, a ColecoVision, Sega Master System, and Game Gear emulator.
 The `sed` line changes the makefile from requiring